 His parents were William (a painter and decorator) and Ellen (née Tallis), who had married in Hockley in 1890.
 The parish register lists William and Ellen’s abode at the time of their son’s baptism as Soho parish, Birmingham.

 Leslie William Lively was the eldest of William and Ellen’s four children.
 He had three younger brothers, Charles Edward Lively (1893-1971), Geoffrey Thomas Lively (1894-1966) and James Noel Lively (1902-1915).
 Charles was born in Wolston, Warwickshire and was also baptised at Snitterfield.
-Geoffrey was born in Solihull and baptised at St Alphege Church in 1894, whilst the youngest son, James, was born in Shirley.
+Geoffrey was born in Solihull and baptised at St Alphege Church in 1894, whilst the youngest son, known as Noel, was born in Shirley.